Modeling/Surveys

 • Trucks (not specified by trip purpose)

-• Public Transit Network: The transit network includes NJTRANSIT rail and bus network, some private bus lines, and ferry services.
+• Public Transit Network: The transit network includes NJ TRANSIT rail and bus networks, some private bus lines, and ferry services.

 • Trip Generation: The model considers population, household (differentiated by the presence of children and/or retirees) and income data.